 If a student is identified as having signs of pests the health care specialist will likely check other students who may have had close contact.
 St Paul Ramsey County Public Health does not recommend checking larger student groups.

-Schools will notify parents when new cases of pests occur.
+Schools will notify parents as appropriate when new cases of pests occur.

 Because pests can be transmitted in many community settings, parents/guardians are urged to check their children regularly, especially for head lice.